SignLLM: Sign Language Production Large Language Models: Introduction

-The existing mainstream datasets \cite{SLTranslation,duarte2021how2sign} have played a significant role in advancing the field.
-However, they fall short in addressing the emerging challenges: (1) These existing datasets consist of complex format files including images, scripts, OpenPose \cite{cao2018openpose} skeletal keypoints and graphs (or possibly other preprocessing formats \cite{qiu2021dense,smpl,carreira-2017-i3d,MediaPipe}).
-These formats lack actionable information that can be directly trained.
-For instance, training directly on images that contains excessive redundant information is difficult for video-level SLP.
-A more straightforward way is to distill the key gestures/postures into text for training.
-This limitation hampers the generalization and broad usability of language models.
+The existing mainstream datasets \cite{SLTranslation,duarte2021how2sign} have significantly advanced the field.
+However, as time progresses, their limitations become increasingly apparent: (1) These existing datasets consist of different format files, including images, Glosses, subtitles, \etc. These images are not easy to be directly trained.
+Due to redundant information in images that makes it difficult for models to learn essential pose information, training video-level SLP becomes particularly challenging.
+A way to reduce redundant information is to distill the gesture/posture information into text/npy/json for training.
+But different datasets pose extraction methods \cite{7298594,guler2018densepose,smpl,qiu2021dense,carreira-2017-i3d,MediaPipe} are different.
+This limitation hampers a specific format model's ability to use data from other sign languages.
 (2) Manual annotation for gloss is labor-intensive and time-consuming.
-(3) Some sign video datasets are obtained from sign language professionals, and then reprocessed into different data formats.
-As a result, scaling up the dataset becomes exceedingly challenging.
-These limitations collectively impede the development and training of more advanced models in sign language processing.
+(3) Because some videos are obtained from professionals and reprocessed into different formats, scaling up the dataset becomes exceedingly challenging.
+These limitations collectively impede the development and training of more advanced models.